Parents of Michigan teen charged in Oxford school shooting

 "They are returning to the area to be arraigned," Smith told The Associated Press.

-Earlier, the prosecutor offered the most precise account so far of the events that led to the shooting, three days after four students were killed and others were wounded at Oxford High School, roughly 30 miles (50 kilometres) north of Detroit.
+Earlier, the prosecutor offered the most precise account so far of the events that led to the shooting, three days after four students were killed and others were wounded at Oxford High School, roughly 50 kilometres north of Detroit.

 Ethan Crumbley, 15, emerged from a bathroom with a gun, shooting students in the hallway, investigators said.
 He's charged as an adult with murder, terrorism and other crimes.